ProfMoo/home/beets/README.md

    6. DONE: Fix the album disambiguation so that it provides the proper version of the ablum (i.e. deluxe) rather than the label.
 Ex: Donda, Adele's 30
    7. TODO: Fix Mac Miller's Faces
    8. Look at Mac Miller's KIDS to fix the coverart (there are multiple coversmm)
-   9. TODO: Figure out how to "update" metadata automatically once it's been imported if the config file changes (ex: we want new tags)
+   9. TODO: Figure out how to "update" metadata automatically once it's been imported if the config file changes (ex: we want new tags and have edited the config)
    10. TODO: Figure out album artwork more fully
+   11. DONE: Figure out how to pull in scans/artwork from typical file locations
+   12. TODO: Figure out how to get rid of everything in the pre-processed directory
+   13. TODO: Fix DJ @@
+   14. Explore 'ftintitle' plugin
+   15. Look through redacted.ch for more thoughts/info on beets
 4. Lidarr can automatically download albums of artists I like and put it into the pre-processing folder

 ## TO TRY NEXT